volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 The reason is obvious: **this** is **undefined**.

 But why?
-In the **render** function **this** refers to the current instance of the React component, that component contains **handleClick** function, so everything seems to be just fine.
+In the **render** function, **this** refers to the current instance of the React component, the component contains the **handleClick** function, so everything seems to be fine.

-But it is not that simple.
+But it's not that simple.
 Behind the scenes, React assigns **this.handleClick** to another variable:

 ```javascript
 const onClick = this.handleClick;